the-anna-project/annad/doc/development/guidelines.md

 Anyway [make gotest](makefile.md#gotest) is your friend.
 Further code coverage is tracked at https://codecov.io/github/xh3b4sd/anna.

-### data format TODO
+### data format
 Data formats depend on the use case.
 E.g. for simplicity of some network API, JSON should be good enough in the first place.
+Where required other data formats like protocol-buffers for gRPC API's can also be used.
 Config files may or may not want to make use of a JSON encoded format.

 ### interface
 There are two types of API's we want to care about here.
 Library interfaces and